glwagner/SwimLessons.jl/quickstart/README.md

                        topology = (Periodic, Periodic, Flat))
 ```

-This builds a rectilinear grid (eg, a rectangle).
+This builds a rectilinear grid (eg, a rectangle), defining the physical domain and finite volume spatial discretization for our problem.

 Oceananigans also supports `LatitudeLongitudeGrid` for hydrostatic simulations in a spherical shell,
 and a few other grid types are in various stages of development.
 The first argument, which is not "named" (this is called a "positional" argument) is `CPU()`.